chanzuckerberg/napari-segmentation-workshop/_sources/onboard/lesson1.md

 ## Learning Objectives

-In this lesson, you'll learn what [napari](www.napari.org) is, how it works with Python, and some of the advantages of using open-source imaging tech.
+In this lesson, you'll learn what [napari](https://www.napari.org) is, its relationship with the Python coding language, and some of the advantages of using open-source imaging tech.

 1. At volutpat diam ut venenatis tellus in metus
 2. Sed elementum tempus egestas sed sed risus pretium